Revature-Salesforce-Training/curriculum/readme.md

 As you can see everything is broken down by week, with each of the topics having their own folder.
 You will find the lecture notes for each topic in those folders, as well as any relevant examples or exercises.
-Some of the lecture notes may be long form (LF) or smaller bullet point lecture notes (LN).
+Some of the lecture notes may be long form (LF) or smaller lecture notes (LN).
 I suggest you read everything and do so multiple times as we progress.
 Yes this is similar to college, you will need to study thouroughly.
 However, don't be fooled by the "college feel".
 This is first and foremost a workplace and I have expectations for all of you.
 Remember what we talked about above?
 This will be